Tim Healy (politician): Governor-General

 Healy seemed to believe that he had been awarded the Governor-Generalship for life.
 However, the Executive Council of the Irish Free State decided in 1927 that the term of office of Governors-General would be five years.
 As a result, he retired from the office and public life in January 1928.
 His wife had died the previous year.
 He published his extensive two-volume memoirs in 1928.
 Throughout his life he was formidable because he was ferociously quick-witted, because he was unworried by social or political convention, and because he knew no party discipline.
 Towards the end of his life he mellowed and became otherwise more diplomatic.

-He died on 26 March 1931, aged 75, in Chapelizod, County Dublin, where he lived at his home Glenaulin, and was buried in Glasnevin Cemetery.
+He died on 26 March 1931, aged 75, in Chapelizod, County Dublin, where he lived at his home in Glenaulin, and was buried in Glasnevin Cemetery.